 requests for improvements.

-To build the documentation, please install the dependencies first and run
+To build the documentation, run

 Aleph is used by multiple organisations, including Code for Africa, OCCRP and